How much does it cost to travel to Galapagos?

 At Metropolitan Touring, we believe that one of the Galapagos’ most amazing highlights, right next to its flora and fauna, is the local community.
 Galapagueños are kindhearted and always willing to lend a helping hand.
 That’s why we take great pride in our naturalist guides, crew, expedition leaders, and hotel managers and staff.
 You can rest assured that they will go above and beyond your expectations in terms of service, safety, knowledge, and fun!

 Can you believe that, prior to the 1960’s, no one was interested in traveling to the Galapagos Islands?
 The wonders of its fearless fauna and breathtaking landscapes remained a mystery to the world until the 1970’s touristic boom!
 As a matter of fact, just this year, the archipelago celebrated its 40th anniversary as one of UNESCO’s most important World Heritage Sites.

 In order to preserve the Enchanted Isles, the Ecuadorian government created the Galapagos National Park in 1959.
 Approximately 97% of the islands are under the Park’s jurisdiction, while the other 3% belongs to inhabited spaces in the archipelago like Puerto Ayora (Santa Cruz Island), Puerto Velasco Ibarra (Floreana Island), Puerto Villamil (Isabela Island), and Puerto Baquerizo Moreno (San Cristobal Island).

 The Galapagos National Park – also known as GNP – is in charge of keeping things regulated and under control.
 Nothing slips under their radar!
 They monitor virtually everything that happens throughout the islands and keep track of the way tourists interact with the wildlife and scenery.
 Every itinerary or exploration must be approved by the Park and follow a set of specific rules to ensure both the safety of the islands and its visitors.

 This tremendous initiative wouldn’t be possible without the help of tourism.
-Each time a person arrives to the Galapagos, they have to pay two fees: One goes to the Galapagos National Park and the other one is for immigration purposes.
+Each time a person arrives at the Galapagos, they have to pay two fees: One goes to the Galapagos National Park and the other one is for immigration purposes.
 Remember that the entrance to the Galapagos Islands is strictly regulated and controlled, even if you’re an Ecuadorian!
 Here’s a quick breakdown of the costs:

 Foreign tourists over the age of twelve: $100 USD